Learn about testing on real devices, getting feedback, and collaborating with stakeholders.

 Next, we need to facilitate a way for team members to express and document their feedback effectively.
 Designers often enjoy being very visual with their feedback, so with that in mind, it then makes sense to import the mockups into InVision Freehand.

-Sharing to InVision
+Publishing to InVision

 - Complete the “Name” field (if needed)